 When you do not automate saving money, then all the money will get consumed into “something”.
 Life will keep throwing various kind of expenses, desires and requirements, and if money is easily available in your bank account, then trust me, you will always come up with strong reasons why you can’t avoid those expenses.

 Some of our clients get shocked when they fill up the datasheet we send them.
 The most common complain is – “I am not saving anywhere close to what my income – expenses is showing up”, where is it all going?

-Few months back, I was talking to one of my close friend.
+Few months back, I was talking to one of my close friends.
 He told me how he is not able to save anything by the end of the month.
-He was very confident that its very tough for him to save anything.
+He was very confident that it’s very tough for him to save anything.
 After all, if he had any surplus, why it’s not there at the end of the month?